rickballard/CoCivium/archive/codex06-scaling.md

 ## Overview

-Scaling governance effectively is critical for CoCivium’s growth, ensuring that coordination, participation, and ethical coherence are maintained as complexity increases.
+Scaling governance effectively is critical for CoCivium™’s growth, ensuring that coordination, participation, and ethical coherence are maintained as complexity increases.

 This codex outlines strategies and frameworks to manage scaling challenges across domains and intelligences.